-For a more detailed review of NHD data in Washington State look at our StoryMap
+For a more detailed review of NHD data in Washington, take a look at our StoryMap.

 NHD data is available in a couple different formats.
 For Washington, we publish the data a couple times a year and add “Stream Order” for a full state download.
 USGS provides continuous updates to the NHD but only at the HUC4 and HUC8 Watershed level.

 While NHD is a great source for location of hydrography features, the real power is connecting collected attribute data to the NHD.
 The benefit of linking data to a single hydro dataset not only include sharing the efforts of mapping, but also the ability to cross compare different hydro data projects.